29-Year-Old Pitcher – Minnesota Twins

 Michael Pineda Contract Information:

-Signed a one-year, $4.3 million contract with the Yankees in January of 2016.
+Signed a two-year, $10 million contract with the Twins in December of 2017.

 To instantly reveal our fantasy analysis of every player – including Michael Pineda – simply subscribe now.